Here you can find the Frequently Asked Questions

 - Tourist Interpreter: they have a lot of knowledge as well, but their job is 100% based on their language education.
 They are nothing more than a linguistic mediator.
 To be a tourist interpreter, they have to certify a certain level of education.

 - English Speaking drivers: This is a pretty new figure that operates in this field.
-Driving Guides are very experienced and safe drivers that show you around with those very fancy and cozy vehicles.
+Tour drivers are very experienced and safe drivers that show you around with those very fancy and cozy vehicles.
 They have a deep knowledge of the Italian history and art.
 Almost all of them are bilingual.

 When is the Academy closed in Florence?